cnwanneka/profile-card-component/README.md

 I did some research on google for ideas on getting the layout right.
 This helped me to resolve the areas that I had issues.

-I am grateful to my mentors for the support that they provided to me during the creation of this project.
+I am grateful to my mentors for the support that they provided to me during the creation and designing of this project.